 - 20-30 mmHg – everyday wear, sports rehab, medical recuperation

-Perfect for post-surgery recovery, spider veins, varicose veins, spider veins, and inflammation.
+Perfect for post-surgery recovery, spider veins, varicose veins, spider veins, and inflammation, according to a varicose veins clinic in Scottsdale.

 - 30-40 mmHg – treatment of moderate-to-severe pain, medical rehabilitation, and regular wear